Promchi/EMMACART-MAXIMISING-ONLINE-RETAIL-PERFORMANCE/README.md

-# 📊 EmmaCart — Web & Perfromance Analytics
+# 📊 EmmaCart — Web & Performance Analytics

 > A full Microsoft Excel analytics project analysing the web performance of an online retail store across 3 years of operation (2022–2024).